France reports 4,246 COVID-19 patients in intensive care, new 2021 high | Health

-The number of people in intensive care units with COVID-19 in French hospitals rose by 27 to 4,246, a new 2021 high, the health ministry reported on Thursday.
+The number of people in intensive care units in French hospitals with COVID-19 rose by 27 to 4,246, the highest so far this year, the health ministry reported on Thursday.

-The ministry also reported that the number of people who died in hospitals from the disease increased by 273.
+The number of new positive cases also remained on a steadily increasing trend, up by 34,998 to 4.18 million in the second-biggest increase in absolute numbers this year, following an increase of 38,501 on Wednesday.
+Compared with last Thursday, the case count was up by 4.8%, the 10th consecutive increase week-on-week, but remained well below week-on-week increases in the range of 20 to 30% ahead of a second lockdown in November.

+The virus's cumulative death toll rose by another 268 to 91,679, ministry data showed.
+The government will detail further confinement measures at a news conference at 1800 GMT.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)